Second presidency of Getúlio Vargas: Ministry

-Getúlio brought former allies from the 1930 Revolution to the ministry, with whom he reconciled: Pedro Aurélio de Góis Monteiro (Chief of the Armed Forces), Oswaldo Aranha (Treasury), João Neves da Fontoura and Vicente Rao (Foreign Affairs), as well as Juracy Magalhães as the first president of Petrobras and Batista Luzardo as ambassador to Argentina.
+Getúlio brought former allies from the Revolution of 1930 to the ministry, with whom he reconciled: Pedro Aurélio de Góis Monteiro (Chief of the Armed Forces), Oswaldo Aranha (Treasury), João Neves da Fontoura and Vicente Rao (Foreign Affairs), as well as Juracy Magalhães as the first president of Petrobras and Batista Luzardo as ambassador to Argentina.
 Newton Estillac Leal, a former lieutenant in 1930, was Minister of War until 1953.
 Vargas also appointed José Américo, who was governor of Paraíba at the time, and who left his post as governor to become Minister of Roads and Public Works from June 1953.

-Luís Vergara, Getúlio's private secretary from 1928 to 1945, in the book Eu fui secretário de Getúlio, says that Vargas referred to the group sworn in in 1951 as a "ministry of experience", which caused unease among the ministers.
+Luís Vergara, Getúlio's private secretary from 1928 to 1945, in the book Eu fui secretário de Getúlio, says that Vargas referred to the group sworn in during 1951 as a "ministry of experience", which caused unease among the ministers.
 Vergara says that "knowing Getúlio's habit of only speaking the minimum and what was fair, his caution in not exceeding the limits of what was opportune and indispensable, the 'nap' revealed a weakening in the controls of self-surveillance and restraint of language", which Vergara attributes to the onset of aging and exhaustion with "fifteen uninterrupted years of government activity, multiplied worries, incessant work, political crises, personal accidents and family members".

 Getúlio had a tumultuous government due to the administrative measures he took and the accusations of corruption.
 A controversial 100% readjustment of the minimum wage led to a public protest in February 1954, culminating in the resignation of Minister João Goulart.